isomerpages/psd-corp/newsroom/speeches/_posts/2025-04-16-post-SPEECH BY DPM HENG SWEE KEAT AT THE ADMINISTRATIVE SERVICE DINNER 2025.md

 will be a turbulent one, but if we learn our lessons well, we can continue to be successful.</p>
 <p>I have mentioned 6 lessons, one for each decade of our independence.</p>
-<p>Lesson 1: Execution is policy, and execution happens at the Frontline</p>
+<p>Lesson 1: Execution is policy, and execution happens at the Frontline
-<p>Lesson 2: Leadership must have the guts and courage to experiment, to
+<br>Lesson 2: Leadership must have the guts and courage to experiment, to
-change</p>
+change
-<p>Lesson 3: Turn Constraints into Opportunities, Small into Beautiful</p>
+<br>Lesson 3: Turn Constraints into Opportunities, Small into Beautiful
-<p>Lesson 4: Think Long-term and Embrace Contradictions</p>
+<br>Lesson 4: Think Long-term and Embrace Contradictions
-<p>Lesson 5: Promote Active Citizenry</p>
+<br>Lesson 5: Promote Active Citizenry
-<p>Lesson 6: Deepen the trust between the public service and the political
+<br>Lesson 6: Deepen the trust between the public service and the political
 leadership</p>
 <p>The administrative service must be stewards of this legacy – and champions
 of Singapore’s future.
 So lead with integrity, serve with heart, think